Build, sign, and encrypt JSON Web Tokens

 String jwt2 = Jwt.claims("/tokenClaims.json").jwe().header("custom-header", "custom-value").encrypt(getSecretKey());

-RSA and Elliptic Curve (EC) public keys as well as symmetric secret keys can be used to encrypt the claims.
+You can use RSA public keys, Elliptic Curve (EC) public keys, and symmetric secret keys, to encrypt the claims.

 ECDH-ES